The Mildenhall Treasure

-The Mildenhall Treasure is a nonfiction work written by British author Roald Dahl.
+The Mildenhall Treasure is a non-fiction work written by British author Roald Dahl.
 It tells the story of the discovery in 1942 near Mildenhall in Suffolk of the Mildenhall Treasure, now held in the British Museum.

 Background

 Dahl first published his account in the U.S. weekly magazine Saturday Evening Post, on 20 September 1947, under the title He Plowed Up $1,000,000.
 This was one of the first pieces of journalism ever sold by the fledgling writer.
 The account—one of Dahl's rare forays into nonfiction—was first published in book form in 1977 in the story collection The Wonderful Story of Henry Sugar and Six More.
 It was then published as a single edition in 1999 by Jonathan Cape under the title The Mildenhall Treasure, with illustrations by Ralph Steadman.

 Shortly before Dahl became a fighter pilot in the RAF, he visited RAF Mildenhall as well as RAF Lakenheath, both located north of the town.
 Dahl had read in the newspaper about a remarkable find of Roman silver in this remote and lonely part of England.
 Very interested, a few days later he drove to Mildenhall to interview the ploughman involved, Gordon Butcher.
 Dahl also interviewed others who knew the story of the hoard, including neighbors, farmworkers, shopkeepers and Butcher's wife.

 The hoard was first discovered by Butcher in the winter of 1942 at the height of the Second World War.
 A hired ploughman, he dug the treasure out the ground with help from a tractor.
 Butcher supposedly did not recognise the objects for what they were, and his boss, Sidney Ford, took possession of the hoard, which consisted of Roman Silver pieces from East Anglia with pagan themes.

 In Dahl's version of events, Ford was fully aware of the significance of the find, but could not bear to part with the treasure.
 He kept it and restored it in secret, until two of the spoons left out were seen by an unexpected visitor, Dr. Hugh Fawcett.